RossSmyth/spectrum.py/README.md

 # Rules/Goals
 * 100% Asynchronous using the built-in asyncio package
 * Fully documented *no matter what*
+* Tabs only for indentation.
+No exceptions.
+Even for my very good internet friend, Vacaton#3890.
 * ???

 ## Task that need to be done